k0bolde/tfjam23/README.md

 lock you to the new form the first time you're in the new area, then when its finished, let you use your other tf items

 TODO:
-	animations:
-		tf for cow and bird - 120 frames get porb dance for cow/bird
-	sound:
-		player actions, music, environmental sounds,
-	more bird level development
-	cow race
-		give porb when beaten
-	final level that requires cow and bird tfs egg button
-		big jump that requires cow speed/milk jump texture for tf cutscene - wavely glowly lines level intro cutscenes - point out porbs tshirt for tshirt snake
+	texture for tf cutscene - wavely glowly lines level intro cutscenes - point out porbs tshirt for tshirt snake
-	npc to tell the player about shooting eggs playthrough test game
+	playthrough test game

 	STEPS TO RELEASE